bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 ## Patterns

-Within software there are multiple patterns that a developer can follow to implement features.
+Within software there are multiple patterns that a developer can follow to develop software.
 For making generic and expandable classes there are multiple patterns in place.
 This chapter will contain information about those patterns, their upsides and downsides.

 ### Event driven